jiaqili97/Dropout_SGD/README.md

 # Dropout_SGD
-Estimate unknown parameters in linear regression models using the SGD algorithm with dropout regularization.
+Online statistical inference for unknown parameters in linear regression models estimated by the SGD algorithm with dropout regularization.